All Episodes

 Happy to be with you, Rush Limbaugh, having more fun than a human being should be allowed to have.

-It was an hour long back in uh in 2004.
+It was an hour long back in 2004.

-Now wait a minute.
+Wait a minute.

-Gateway pundit.
+Gateway Pundit.

 I'm getting confused.

-It's the gateway pundit website, but then there are sites to Little Green Footballs and another blog.
+It's the Gateway Pundit website, but then there are sites to Little Green Footballs and another blog.

-Uh have details on that coming up.
+I have details on that coming up.

-Uh for those of you who think I have a problem with Senator McCain, wait till you hear George Will's column on Senator McCain today.
+For those of you who think I have a problem with Senator McCain, wait till you hear George Will's column on Senator McCain today.

-This whole controversy over Obama's middle name and me twice now in drive-by coverage misconstrued it's either laziness or or malice, and perhaps both, the context of what I have said.
+The drive-by media continues to misreport, either by design or by accident, this whole controversy over Obama's middle name and me twice now in drive-by coverage, misconstrued, either laziness or malice, and perhaps both, the context of what I have said.

 I never addressed support or non-support for McCain.

-They're out to savage us, they're out to destroy us.
+They're out to savage us.

 They're not out to get along with us as we seem to be trying to do with them.